Ice-Tub/TGGG_RadarPicker/README.md

 keep_old_picks: If a new output-file is created, while a old file exists, picks of the old file can be transferred with this option.
 Note: Until now, this does not correct the position of the picks, if the limits of the radargram are changed.

-load_crossover = 1; If another outputfile with picked layers already exists, you can activate this option to find cross-points.
+load_crossover: If another outputfile with picked layers already exists, you can activate this option to find cross-points.

 Figure 2: